michaelcoder7/week-12-Employee-Tracker/README.md

 ## Project Description

-This is a command-line application which manages a company's employee database, using Node.js, Inquirer version 8.2.4 and MySQL.
+This is a command-line **content management system (CMS)** application which manages a company's employee database, created using Node.js, Inquirer version 8.2.4 and MySQL.

 ## Activities carried out and Important Information

+Inquirer package version 8.2.4 installed

-Package-lock.json and package.json files w generated
+Package-lock.json and package.json files were generated

 necessary extra files created and linked together for functionality